 Visitors may also enjoy little details while walking through the little muddy path between each field.
 On some spots, people will encounter small temples with offerings.
 There are also “saung”, little wooden gazebos built as a place for farmers to rest between work.

 Take a break and sit in one of the gazeboes while enjoying the performance of birds and cicadas.
 Feel the cool breeze, take time, and immerse nature before moving on to other activities like taking pictures.

 Tegalalang Rice Terrace is an active and working farm.
 It means visitors will come across usual rice-farming activities happening every day here.
 It can be farmers plowing the wet field, prepare them for the new seedlings.
 Or the farmers harvesting and transporting the recently harvested crops.

 It is a system created to harmonize this agrarian society together.
-Tourists might not learn about Subak in detail during their visit here.
-But interacting with local farmers would at least give some insight into how this system applied to their lives daily.
+People might not learn about Subak in detail during the first visit here.
+But talking with local farmers would at least give some insight into how this system applied to their lives daily.

 For Indonesian locals, Tegalalang Rice Terrace is one of those perfect places to take pre-wedding photos.
 It is understandable since the heavenly atmosphere in this place is fit as a backdrop for such a once-in-a-lifetime occasion.